Anoenymous/DaL/README.md

 # Run DaL

-- **Command line**: cd to the folder with the codes, and simply run
+- **Command line**: cd to the folder with the codes, input the command below, and the rest of the processes will be fully automated.

         python DaL_main.py